On This Page

 - 1MWh of energy equals 1 REC, so 45,000,000 RECs will be generated to meet the 2020 target

-- To meet the target, energy companies must surrender RECs into their holding account at the end of every calendar year at an amount representative to 20% of their market share
+- To meet the target, energy companies must surrender RECs into their holding account at the end of every calendar year at an amount representative of 20% of their market share

 - If energy companies don’t put sufficient RECs into the holding account, the company is fined at a rate much higher than the REC value

 One REC is equivalent to one megawatt hour of electricity generation.
-A renewable energy certificate can be traded for cash and the value of these certificates fluctuates according to market conditions.
-Basically, a REC is a form of renewable energy currency.
+A renewable energy certificate can trade for cash and the value of these certificates fluctuates according to market conditions.
+Essentially, a REC is a form of renewable energy currency.

 Owners of systems can claim RECs themselves by completing the appropriate application forms.
-However, this can be confusing and time consuming, so most people choose assigning their right to claim RECs to an agent, such as Energy Matters; which is a very simple process.
+However, this can be confusing and time-consuming, so most people choose to assign their right to claim RECs to an installer; which is a very simple process.

-By taking advantage of Renewable Energy Certificates, a substantial amount of money can be saved when you buy wind and solar power equipment!
+By taking advantage of Renewable Energy Certificates, you can save a substantial amount of money when you buy wind and solar power equipment!

-Energy Matters offers Australian Commonwealth Government’s RECs as a point of sale discount on all eligible renewable energy systems we install.
-By offering a point of sale discount, we can save you the time and hassle of the application process related to the generation of renewable energy certificates.
+Renewable energy installers will deduct the total value of a system’s STC allocation as a point of sale discount on all eligible renewable energy systems installed.
+By offering a point-of-sale discount, the installer can save you the time and hassle of the application process related to the generation of renewable energy certificates.

 The environmental implications

-The “phantom” additional multiplier RECs issue aside (which only applied to the Solar Credits scheme when it was operating under the multiplier); when you install solar and sell your RECs (or use their value as a point of sale discount), you are essentially selling the right to own the renewable energy (carbon dioxide emission reduction) delivered from that technology to an energy company who will buy those RECs in order to meet their obligation.
+When you install a renewable energy system and sell your RECs (or use their value as a point of sale discount), you are essentially selling the right to own the renewable energy (carbon dioxide emission reduction) delivered from that technology to an energy company who will buy those RECs in order to meet their obligation.

-Australia’s Renewable Energy Certificate system, particularly the Solar Credits multiplier, is far from perfect; but it’s a start and is a basis upon which to work from and improve.
-Without it, solar power would continue to stay out of reach of many; see our industry stagnate and new development severely impeded.
+Australia’s Renewable Energy Certificate system is far from perfect.
+But it’s a start and is a basis upon which to work and improve from.
+Without it, solar power would continue to stay out of reach for many, see our industry stagnate, and new development severely impeded.